xapple/libcbm_runner/roadmap.md

 - Better error message in the case where the AIDB is absent (or an empty symbolic link).
   Current message is table species missing.

 - Fix version of autopath and plumbing dependencies

+- Increase verbosity, display more messages when the model is running